Does Anyone Know of Any Charities That Help Pay for the Cost of Fertility Treatments?

 Add your own answer in the comments!

 Individual Care Center – Short Commercial – Individual Care Center (ICC) is dedicated to helping people with mental health and or substance abuse problems achieve a higher level of health and well-being.
 Individual Care Centers programs are designed for adults and adolescents experiencing chemical dependency, emotional and behavioral problems in the context of outpatient and intensive outpatient settings.
 ICC has a highly trained and dedicated staff under the direction of board certified psychiatrist Dr. Abe Soliman.
 The focus of ICC is to provide safe and effective treatment to its clients.
-Dr. Soliman and his treatment team stress involving and engaging actively in the treatment process.
+Dr. Soliman and his treatment team stress involving family members and engaging actively in the treatment process.
 Visit us at www.individualcarecenter.com

 checkout snowflake.org